-An abnormal aversion to risk and the shrinkage of loans in capital-deficient banks are major reasons for the so-called "credit crunch" in distressed regions.
+An abnormal aversion to risk and the shrinkage of loans in capitaldeficient banks are major reasons for the so-called "credit crunch" in distressed regions.
 Without question, the New England economy is adversely affected by limited credit availability, even though loan demand is at a cyclical low.
-Supervisory policies should be determined within the context of their effects on credit availability and, in turn, on the economic of distressed regions.
-The economic health of these regions will have much more effect in reducing now to strengthen the capital ratios of weakened banks.
+Supervisory policies should be determined within the context of their effects on credit availability and, in turn, on the economies of distressed regions.
+The economic health of these regions will have much more effect in reducing FDIC losses than will anything done now to strengthen the capital ratios of weakened banks.